 Domestic retailers are still very actively expanding in Poland, especially the major players in the market such as LPP Group and CCC which are still looking for new retail locations in Poland.
 Most international parties are still very selective but are expanding.

 The Czech economy has recovered very well from the economic crisis since 2013, making it one of the more stable countries in the region.
-In 2020, economic growth was -/- 5.6%.
-For 2021, based on a rebound, economic growth of 3.9% is expected.
+For 2022 an economic growth of 4.3% is expected.
 The economy is supported by an active monetary policy, low energy prices and private consumption which will grow further as the labor market improves further.

 Prague and Brno are the two most important cities for the Czech real estate market.
-The total transaction volume in the Czech Republic in 2020 amounted to EUR 2.6 billion, which is a decrease of 16% compared to the previous year.
+The total transaction volume in the Czech Republic in 2021 amounted to EUR 1.9 billion.
 The retail sector was the third sector after offices with 21.1%, with 17.3% of the total investment volume.
 In 2020, residential real estate represented 57.7% of the total investment volume.

 Both international and local investors are very active in the Czech real estate market.
 Mainly outside the two major cities, local investors are very active.